 The relaxation time τ used in the social-force model was set to 0.5 s.
-Following [Moussaïd et al. 2011], the strength parameter S of the physical forces was set to 5000.
-Following [Moussaïd et al. 2010], the parameter S{att} was set to 3.
-The parameter S{vis} , which was set to 4 in [Moussaïd et al. 2010] yielded undesired stop-andgo behavior among group members, and we instead determined a value of 1 via preliminary experiments based on visual inspection.
+Following Moussaïd et al. [8], the strength parameter S of the physical forces was set to 5000.
+Following Moussaïd et al. [3], the parameter $S{\rm att}$ was set to 3.
+The parameter $S{\rm vis}$, which was set to 4 in [3], yielded undesired stop-and-go behavior among group members, and we instead determined a value of 1 via preliminary experiments based on visual inspection.
 Furthermore, we set the time for one simulation step to 0.1 s.

 We tested our method with group sizes of 2, 3, and 4 in five different scenarios: bidirectional corridor, bottleneck, corners, building evacuation, and room evacuation.
-The scenarios are displayed in Figure 5.
+The scenarios are displayed in Figure 3.